RajeshwariMR/Gesture-AI/README.md

 # Gesture AI – Speech to Sign Language Converter

-🎯 **Empowering communication for the deaf community using AI and animated gestures.**
+🎯 Empowering communication for the deaf community using AI and animated gestures.

----

-## 🌟 What is Gesture AI?
+## 🌟 About Gesture AI

 **Gesture AI** is an AI-powered tool that: